The Official Photography Thread - Vol. 3

 2120386

-ALL OF THIS :pimp:
+ALL OF THIS :hat

-Lord I haaaaaate when people use short lenses take close up head shots and/or 3/4 shots :lol: :lol:
+Lord I haaaaaate when people use short lenses take close up head shots and/or 3/4 shots :lol :lol

 Yes you have to stand far away to use something like a 70-200 but honestly, if you're out doing street photography you wouldnt want to lug something like that around. a 35mm & a 50mm will be great.